Continuous-Time Heterogeneous Agent Models with Recursive Utility and Preference for Late Resolution: Analysis of the Hamilton-Jacobi-Bellman equation

 Therefore from \eqref{v semi con} we obtain

-and we obtain the local semi-convexity of $v_j$ from \Cref{def:semiconcave}. \end{proof} From \Cref{Prop: v concave} and \Cref{Prop: v semiconvex} $v_j$ is strictly concave and locally semiconvex.
+} and we obtain the local semi-convexity of $v_j$ from \Cref{def:semiconcave}. \end{proof} From \Cref{Prop: v concave} and \Cref{Prop: v semiconvex} $v_j$ is strictly concave and locally semiconvex.
 Then, from \cite[Lemma 10.7]{fleming2006controlled}: \begin{prop} The function $v_j$ is $W^{2,\infty}_{loc}$ in $(\ux,+\infty)$. \end{prop}

 Below, we prove the expected fact that the value of the productive agents is larger than that of the unproductive ones: \begin{prop} We have $v_2> v_1$. \end{prop} \begin{proof} Let $v_2-v_1$ achieve its minimum at $\hx$.
 Assume by contradiction that $v_2(\hx)-v_1(\hx)\leq 0$.
-We make out two cases. {\textit{Case 1}}: $\hx>\ux$.
+We {}{distinguish} two cases. {\textit{Case 1}}: $\hx>\ux$.
 From \Cref{Prop: v C1}, we deduce that $Dv_2(\hx)=Dv_1(\hx)$ and

 the desired contradiction. {\textit{Case 2}}: $\hx=\ux$.
 Since $v_2-v_1$ is $C^1$ up to the boundary and achieves its minimum at $\ux$, $Dv_2(\ux)\geq Dv_1(\ux)$.
 From the state constraint condition,

 and, from the convexity of $H(x,y_j,v_j,p)$ in the $p$-variable and $Dv_2(\ux)\geq Dv_1(\ux)$, \beq H(\ux,y_1,v_1(\ux),Dv_2(\ux))-H(\ux,y_1,v_1(\ux),Dv_1(\ux))\geq s_1(\ux)\lc Dv_2(\ux)-Dv_1(\ux)\rc\geq 0. \eeq Subtracting the two HJB equations, we obtain